 Raised paneled shutters look like kitchen cabinet doors and use center panels that are thicker than the rest of the shutter

 Board-N-Batten shutters are slats arranged vertically and are attached to two thicker wood horizontally laid across them, each near the top and bottom of the window.

-Accordion shutters protect windows from gale force winds.
-They are called as such due to their accordion like quality where you pull they form one site to the other when deploying and folding up as you open it.
+Accordion shutters protect windows from gale-force winds.
+They are called as such due to their accordion-like quality where you pull them from one side to the other when deploying and folding up as you open them.

 Exterior window shutters are commonly believed to have started in ancient Greece to preserve ventilation while protecting its windows against the elements from its predominantly tropical clime.
 They were fixed marble louvers.
 Over time, shutters spread throughout the Mediterranean, and wood replaced marble as easier to produce and more suited for the purpose.
 Makers have also started producing movable louver shutters to allow varying amounts of light and air into a room.

 Medieval Europe used rectangular windows with solid shutters sometimes secured shut with a large iron bar for protection.
 By the time of the Tudors, glass windows were introduced and because they were expensive, were used only by royalties in manors and installed in the upper half of windows while solid shutters below closed and opened windows.
 After the 15th century, interior shutters were used for dÈcor purposes rather than for function.
 The woodwork on window shutters dominated the dÈcor and styling elements in early 18th century English windows.